Welcome to the District's Health Services Department

 Healthy children are optimal learners.
 The District Health Services staff works with students, families, staff, and the community to ensure that children's health needs are met so that they can attend school and be healthy and ready to learn.
 Student services include a variety of supports for students to help eliminate any barriers to learning that a student may encounter over the course of their pre-kindergarten to 12th-grade education.
 These supports are for both students and families and include services provided in collaboration with community agencies.

 The occurrence of health conditions affecting our students is similar to occurrences nationwide.
 The District has students with chronic health conditions, such as diabetes, cerebral palsy, spina bifida, genetic syndromes, immune disorders, heart problems, asthma, other respiratory problems, seizures, severe food allergies, ADHD, etc. Mental health conditions, such as depression, anxiety, and substance abuse also affect an increasing number of students.

-The District also employs two certified athletic trainers who oversee and provide athletic trainer services to junior and high school athletes and coaches.
+The District also employs three certified athletic trainers who oversee and provide athletic trainer services to junior and high school athletes and coaches.
 Students from the University of Iowa athletic trainer program complete clinical rotations in the high schools under the direction of the athletic trainers.

 Healthy Kids School-Based Health Clinics are an extension of the traditional health services provided in the district.
 The Clinic is a community collaboration that provides free health care services, including physical health, mental health, dental and vision care, to uninsured and underinsured children in Johnson County.
 Healthy Kids School-Based Health Clinics

 If you have any questions about health services or would like more information, please contact: